-For all the convenience and access to information that the Internet offers, the ability to earn money at home—honestly and legitimately—just might be one of the most useful.
-At a minimum, you need an Internet connection and computer.
+For all the convenience and access to the Internet’s information, the ability to earn money at home—honestly and legitimately—might be one of the most useful.
+At a minimum, you need an internet connection and a computer.
 Or for some jobs, just a smartphone will do.

 The challenge is to wade through all the muck and pitches for free get-rich opportunities to find authentic ways to make money.

 The opportunities for online jobs are out there.
 But it’s not like winning the lottery.
 Most require hard work and dedication before you get paid for your time.
 But isn’t that true of just about any kind of job?
 None of what follows will make you an overnight millionaire, but each represents a legitimate way to earn extra money online.

 There are a number of websites that will pay you to do things like taking surveys, watching videos, and testing products.

 Swagbucks is an online rewards program that gives users points (“Swag Bucks,” or SBs) for various tasks—100 points = $1.00.
 Points can be traded in for eGift cards for more than 1,500 popular merchants like Amazon, Target, Starbucks, and Walmart.
 Don’t want gift cards?
 Redeem your points for cold, hard cash via PayPal.

 Swagbucks rewards members for the everyday things they already do online like shopping, answering surveys and polls, watching entertaining videos, discovering videos, searching the web and even playing games.